NicolasFeitosa/scraper/README.md

-# Zonaprop Scraper
+# Marketplace Scraper

-This project is a custom web scraper for extracting real estate listings from [Zonaprop Argentina](https://www.zonaprop.com.ar).
+This project is a custom web scraper for extracting real estate listings from real state marketplace.
 It collects detailed property data such as price, address, features, and amenities.
 It uses **DrissionPage** for browser automation and includes a **Cloudflare bypasser** to handle protection layers.

 ---